 The prosecution said there were no fingerprints from the intruder but a bloody one was found on the glass table.
-They said it was from one of the boys, but conveniently, they were not fingerprinted.
-The Routiers had to have them exhumed to get their fingerprints.
-And surprise, it did not belong to them or to any member of the family.
+They said it was from one of the boys, but conveniently, they were not fingerprinted and had to be exhumed to try to get them.

 And the biggest blunder of the case is the original trial transcript.
 They found 33,000 mistakes and they were serious ones.
 The court reporter eventually lost her license.
 She had even lied to a Judge about the existence of audiotapes of the trial.
 She pretended there was only static on them because she did not want to upset the judge and force another trial due to her mistakes.
 This should have automatically resulted in a new trial.